venkatgowrish07-hub/UART/README.md

 The testbench transmits multiple 8-bit values through the UART transmitter and verifies that the receiver reconstructs the same data correctly.

-Simulation was performed using:
+For simulation purpose update txfinval to 16 and rxfinval to 1 in baud generator (`baud_rate_generator.v`) Simulation was performed using:
 - Icarus Verilog
 - GTKWave